danielrriggs/danielrriggs.github.io/content/Knowledge and Mind.md

 When trying to [[studying|study]], on some days you can read a page once and everything sinks in.
 On other days, you can read it 10 times and little sinks in.

-Assertion 1 - the more calm the active mind is, the easier it is to learn.
+Assertion 1 - the more calm the active [[mind]] is, the easier it is to learn.
-	Studying in a burning building isn't effective because your mind is thinking of a lot of different things.
-The more the mind is distracted, the more activity there is in the conscious mind, the hard it is for things to sink into the unconscious.
+	Studying in a burning building isn't effective because your [[mind]] is thinking of a lot of different things.
+The more the [[mind]] is distracted, the more activity there is in the conscious mind, the hard it is for things to sink into the [[citta|unconscious]] .

 Assertion 2 - the yogis believed that all knowledge comes from within.
-	This posits that it isn't the information in the page or the # of repetitions (of reading) that's important; it's actually the calmness of my mind that determines how many times I need to read the page.
+	This posits that it isn't the information in the page or the # of repetitions (of reading) that's important; it's actually the calmness of my [[mind]] that determines how many times I need to read the page.
 If the knowledge was just on the page, then we should only have to read the page once.
 However, our experience of studying is that a "light bulb goes off", which is our discovery of that knowledge inside of us.
 Knowledge is a thing that is inside our mind, which is then recalled.
 The yogis looked at things like creativity & being able to invent stuff.
 Does that come from the outside world or the inside world?
 They reached a radical conclusion which is that, even when you read external information (such as in a book), it isn't that you absorb the information, but that it triggers your pre-existing knowledge of that subject.
 Is the "light bulb" on the outside or the inside?

 Use the hour of [[Brahmamuhurtha]] to [[studying|study]] if it works for you.

 Take aways:
 The more we can calm down conscious thoughts, the more knowledge actually sinks in.
-Learning is actually recalling knowledge from our unconscious mind to our conscious mind.
+Learning is actually recalling knowledge from our [[citta|unconscious]] [[mind]] to our conscious mind.

 See [[studying]] for tips on how to study well.